 It’s all to do with something called myelin.
 Uh oh, here comes the sciencey bit…

-You might think that it is only the connections that make a circuit that is important, but actually the wire quality between connections is just as crucial in making things work efficiently.
+You might think that it is only the connections that make a circuit that are important, but actually the wire quality between connections is just as crucial in making things work efficiently.
 Fortunately, we are able to upgrade our wires by insulating them.
 We call this insulation Myelin.
 The more insulation we have the faster the wire can transfer an impulse.

 So as my two year old made the connection to scoop food with a spoon, rather than just randomly waving the spoon around, she had only made a crude circuit.
-With practice, she has begun to lay more and more Myelin around the wire to refine that circuit to more accurately pick up food and get it in her mouth.
+With practice, she has begun to lay more and more Myelin around the wire and refine that circuit to more accurately pick up food and get it in her mouth.

 Myelin only gets laid down if you practice firing the nerve.
-If you don’t practice firing the nerve myelin begins to get removed.
+If you don’t practice firing the nerve, myelin begins to get removed.
 And if you don’t practice for long enough, then the nervous system may even choose to disconnect the circuit altogether and use it to make new circuits.